yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

 errorDetection (string)
     One of ``NONE`` or ``CRC16``.
 Specifies the error detection scheme used for the virtual channel, overriding the setting at link level.
 This is not according to the CCSDS standard which specifies the frame error detection shall be configured at physical channel level.
     If not specified (default), the setting at the link level will be used.

+mapId (integer)
+    If specified and positive, use the MAP service.
+Supported for TC frames only (not for USLP).
+Each frame will contain an extra byte after the primary header.
+The first two bits of the byte are set to 1 (i.e. unsegmented) and the last 6 bits are the map id.
+The default id is the one specified in this configuration.
+It can be overridden in the MDB or via command attributes.
+The map id has to be between ``0`` and ``15``.
+    Default: ``-1`` (MAP service not used)

 Priority Schemes